Cave tubing and canopy zip lining

 Xunantunich Mayan Ruin Tour

 With a 3-hour drive up to Cayo, Belize’s most western district, you will first travel on the Hummingbird Highway which is considered to be the most scenic drive in Belize.
 You will pass many small villages as well as the nation’s capital, Belmopan.
 The Western Highway then takes you through the bustling market town of San Ignacio, which sits high above the Macal River.
-The journey continues west where you will cross the Mopan River in a hand cranked ferry to access the large Mayan archeological site known as Xunantunich (pronounced shu-nan-tu-nitch) or Stone Maiden.
+The journey continues west where you will cross the Mopan River in a hand cranked ferry to access the large Mayan archaeological site known as Xunantunich (pronounced shu-nan-tu-nitch) or Stone Maiden.
 This fascinating ruin has several plazas and a large selection of classic period structures.
 It is a major ceremonial center situated high on a limestone ridge.
 Those ambitious enough to hike to the top of El Castillo, the tallest structure on the site, will be rewarded with panoramic views of both Belize and Guatemala.

 This tour is a part of our inclusive packages and can be booked on Wednesdays.
 Email for more information.